In Java, you create a package with the package keyword.

 In Java, packages are used to keep classes, interfaces, subclasses, etc. from having the same name and to control who can use them.

-A package is a group of classes, sub-classes, interfaces, enumerations, etc. that are all similar.
 When using packages, it’s easier to find related classes, and packages give a project with a lot of classes and files a good structure or outline.

 Subpackage in Java

-Subpackage is a package inside another package.
 The packages that are lower in the naming hierarchy are called “sub packages” of the packages that are higher in the hierarchy.

 For example, the package that we are putting into another package is called a “sub package.”

-How to run java package program?
+How to run Java package program?

-Let’s look at a code example that makes a package called Cars.
 To avoid confusion with the names of classes and interfaces, it is best to use lowercase letters when naming packages.

 Example